jmk0811/CSE-416-Project-Client/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

  ## How to Submit an issue
-1. You can submit an issue through the "[Github issues tab]" "(https://github.com/jmk0811/CSE-416-Project-Client/issues)"
+1. You can submit an issue through the [Github issues tab](https://github.com/jmk0811/CSE-416-Project-Client/issues)